mindsers/yabf/README.md

 })()
 ```

-Why using `Application.createInstance()` instead of `new Application()` ?
+Why using `WebApplication.createInstance()` instead of `new WebApplication()` ?
 When you provide services or declare controllers you use the *Yabf* dependency injector.
 All the *Yabf* services also use this dependency injector.
-So, `Application` need to provide other internal services before your start to using it.
+So, `WebApplication` need to provide other internal services before your start to using it.

 You can ask *Yabf* to inject dependencies into your controllers or services.
 However, controllers **can't be injected** in other controllers.